BadmWe/dspyt-webpage/dspyt/posts/2-step-guide-to-maximizing-flx-rewards.md

 The highest available Annual Percentage Rate (APR) listed on Reflexer is RAI/ETH Uniswap v2 strategy.
 It is estimated to bring 34.32% APR with a safe 250% collateral ratio.
 Compared to Uniswap V3 RAI/DAI strategy that brings only 23.13%.

 It is also notable that the 186% collateral ratio is estimated to bring higher APR than 34% at around 45% since the ratio is riskier and has less leeway for the price movement.
-At such APR the strategy is even higher than advertised 38% provided by [FLX/ETH Uniswap v2 stakers solution](https://docs.reflexer.finance/incentives/flx-staking).
+At such APR the strategy is even higher than advertised 38% provided by [FLX/ETH Uniswap v2 stackers solution](https://docs.reflexer.finance/incentives/flx-staking).

 ![Current RAI Incentives](/images/posts/reflexer/reflexer8.webp)